Amrtamer711/Synchronization/README.md

 # Synchronization
-These are various synchronization methods I implemented in my synchronization project to avoid race coondition
+These are various synchronization methods I implemented in my synchronization project to avoid race condition